Nyl0k/Mechanus/README.md

 Admin bot for a few select discord servers

-Creates a registry for each server its in stored in the workspace
+Creates a registry for each server its; stored in the registries folder (not included)

 Requires a token file to run, make a text file called "token.txt" in the root folder and paste the token in